 Learn how to produce programmes and podcasts in our expert-led Audio Academy

-Join us in-person or online over six Thursday evenings to learn about different styles of audio content, and plan and produce your own short audio feature for broadcast or podcast.
+Over six Thursday evenings in March/April 2022, learn about different styles of audio content from industry experts, then plan and produce your own short audio feature for broadcast or podcast.

 The course will cover: